Last Updated on

 The Liver Misconception

-Some pet parents are reluctant to feed a dog liver due to its detoxifying nature.
-The truth is that the liver does not store any toxins.
-It’s totally safe for canine consumption.
+Lots of pet parents are reluctant to feed their dogs liver due to its detoxifying nature.

 Organs Better than Meat

-It can be shocking to learn but entrails are comparatively healthier than meat.
+Entrails are comparatively healthier than meat.
 We have always heard that cats and dogs need meat protein which is generally true.

-But the fact is internal organs, like the heart or even a pancreas, are more densely packed with nutrients than regular meat.
+Internal organs (like the heart or even a pancreas) are more densely packed with nutrients than regular meat.

 Often overlooked is that animal entrails have minerals like copper, iodine, magnesium and phosphorus.
-Notable vitamins in these organs are A, E, D and K. Benefits, think long life, for dogs are vast!
+Notable vitamins in these organs are A, E, D and K.